SabrinaXI/Aynak-Civic-Reporting-Platform/README.md

 # Aynak — Civic Reporting Platform
 Aynak is web application for reporting civic issues in the UAE.
-It lets citizens report issues such as street garbage, broken lights, injured/dead animal on the street.
-It enables residents to report issues using AI-powered image recognition.
+It lets citizens report issues such as street garbage, injured/dead animal on the street, broken lights, etc. It enables residents to report issues using AI-powered image recognition.
 It then tracks the reported issues through a review workflow with local authorities, and rewards civic participation through a points/voucher system sponsored by local businesses.

 ## System Architecture